FangxinFan/Customer_Churn/README.md

 - Developed a predictive model with 86% accuracy to identify customers at risk of churn.
 - Discovered customer segments with higher churn rates and provided tailored retention strategies.

+For detailed analysis and insights, please refer to bank_customer_churn_analysis.ipynb  b in the repository.

 ## Contact

 LinkedIn Profile: http://linkedin.com/in/fangxin-fan-frances